Search

 Planned re-parameterized model in YOLOv7 architecture

-Planned re-parameterized model in YOLOv7 architecture: The RepConv of a layer with residual or concatenation connections should not have an identity connection and is thus replaced by RepConvN that has no identity connections.
+Planned re-parameterized model in YOLOv7 architecture: The RepConv of a layer with residual or concatenation connections should not have an identity connection and is thus replaced by RepConvN which has no identity connections.

 A YOLO architecture contains a backbone, a neck, and a head.
 The head contains the predicted model outputs.
 Inspired by Deep Supervision, a technique often used in training deep neural networks, YOLOv7 is not limited to one single head.
-The head responsible for the final output is called the lead head, and the head used to assist training in the middle layers is named auxiliary head.
+The head responsible for the final output is called the lead head, which assists in training in the middle layers, named the auxiliary head.

 In addition, and to enhance the deep network training, a Label Assigner mechanism was introduced that considers network prediction results together with the ground truth and then assigns soft labels.
 Compared to traditional label assignment that directly refers to the ground truth to generate hard labels based on given rules, reliable soft labels use calculation and optimization methods that also consider the quality and distribution of prediction output together with the ground truth.